ChavGill/ChavGill/README.md

 			</a>
 				<br>
 	      <p><strong>HTML, CSS, JavaScript</strong></p>
-	      <p>A freelance client built website to showcase their services, location and their owner.</p>
+	      <p>A freelance client built website to showcase their services, location, and their owner.</p>
         </div>
       </td></tr>
       <!--Next Level-->